pasted/clinical_variant_database/README.md

 ##Features

-*VCF file upload and parsing.
+- [x] VCF file upload and parsing.
-*Integration with Biomart (hsapiens_gene_ensembl), other datasets can also be interrogated.
+- [x] Integration with Biomart (hsapiens_gene_ensembl), other datasets can also be interrogated.
+- [ ] Search functionality for Variants.
+- [ ] Batch update of Gene annotation using Sidekick / redis workers.
+- [ ] Relationships between Samples to reflect parent-offspring by Closure trees.